-Note: I’m completing, editing, and updating this post regularly – as a matter of fact, last in May 2021.
+Note: I’m completing, editing, and updating this post regularly – last in August 2023.

 Did You Enjoy This Post?
 Then You Might Like Also These:

-* This is; obviously, an affiliate link.
+* This is an affiliate link.
 Therefore, if you book through this page, not only do you get the best deal.
 I also get a small commission that helps me run this blog.
 Thank you so much for supporting me!